sivakumars/accounting.js/readme.md

 Maintained by [Open Exchange Rates](https://openexchangerates.org "Free reliable exchange rates/currency conversion data API") and originally by [@josscrowcroft](http://twitter.com/josscrowcroft) and other [contributors](https://github.com/openexchangerates/accounting.js/contributors).

+This is a forked project from Accounting.js.

+Forked version has the following changes.

+1.The toFixed precision method has precision values determined by exponentials.
+2.Grouping currencies option has been introduced.
+The default value for grouping numbers is 3. e.g., 12,345,678.67  --> After the thousands place , the digits are grouped based on the given option.

 ---

 ### Works great with: